raikasdev/tusked/README.md

 - 💡 Grouped notifications
 - 💡 Persist drafts between sessions
 - 💡 Automatic Mastodon link detection and opening in app (even with PWA if possible?)
+- 💡 DeepL translate posts (option to automatically?)
+  - 💡 Automatic post language detection (at least suggest, "is this post in <lang>?")

 ### Ideas